 CVE-2026-4409: CWE-200 Exposure of Sensitive Information to an Unauthorized Actor in wpkube Subscribe To Comments Reloaded

-The Subscribe To Comments Reloaded WordPress plugin contains a vulnerability allowing unauthorized actors to access and modify comment subscription preferences.
-This is due to a leaked secret key and the use of a weak hash generation algorithm in all versions up to 240119.
-Attackers can extract the global key from any public post page, forge authorization keys, and manage subscriptions for arbitrary users without authentication.
-The vulnerability is classified as CWE-200, indicating exposure of sensitive information to unauthorized actors.
-The CVSS score is 6.
-5, reflecting a medium severity level.
+The Subscribe To Comments Reloaded WordPress plugin up to version 240119 contains a vulnerability that allows unauthorized actors to access and modify comment subscription preferences.
+This is due to a leaked secret key and the use of a weak hash generation algorithm, enabling attackers to extract the global key from any public post page and forge authorization keys.
+The vulnerability has a CVSS score of 6.5, indicating medium severity.
 No official patch or remediation guidance is currently available from the vendor.
 There are no known exploits in the wild at this time.

 AI Analysis